java-tools/awe/website/docs/api/query-definition.md

 ## Queue query

-Are a kind of queries used to comunicate with **message queues**.
+Special type of queries used to communicate with **message queues**.
 A queue query is composed by input variables and output fields.

 You can view queues xml structure in [this page](jms-queues-definition.md)